 This syllabus is a plan, not a contract written in stone.
 It is subject to change if necessary to support our collaborative learning process.
 You will all be notified IN CLASS of any changes.

-Professional Article Review (P1)
+Professional Article Review Presentation outline (Presentation 1)

-(P2) = same exact format with at least 3 articles
+(Presentation 2) = same exact format with at least 3 articles

 (Compare, contrast and summarize the information from all 3 article together)